May 17, 2012

 The climates of Wellington and Dunedin are not quite as favoured as the other cities.
 Wellington enjoys several months of warm summer sunshine but its reputation as a windy city is not unjustified.
 Dunedin is the coolest and cloudiest of New Zealand’s main centres.
 Dunedin’s daytime temperatures are similar all year round to those found in the south-west of England, but Dunedin is a bit drier and its nights are a bit cooler.

 If you want further climate detail, we’ve put together some numbers so you can compare New Zealand’s cities’ climates directly with British cities.
-To help you compare like-with-like, we’ve swapped the New Zealand months around as if New Zealand was in the Northern hemisphere.
+To help you compare like-with-like, we’ve swapped the New Zealand months around as if New Zealand were in the Northern hemisphere.
 This way you can directly compare British winters with New Zealand winters, etc.

 For each New Zealand city, you can compare temperatures, rain days and sunshine hours with London, Edinburgh and Birmingham.